As a child at the cottage, I loved lying on the sun-soaked dock staring at my rippled reflection in the water, wondering who I would become.

 Through byDesign, I not only did graphic design, speaking and publishing, but did a tremendous amount of research and wrote a series of nine booklets to help people protect their families from child sexual abuse, called “Predator-Proof Your Family.”
 I was determined not to allow the ruin of my family to happen for no good purpose.
 I wondered how a young mom could ever be expected to recognize a predator – if I could live with one for 38 years and not know it.
 My book, “Predators Live Among Us – Protect Your Family From Child Sexual Abuse” was published by Castle Quay Books in 2008.
 Castle Quay also published the legacy journals – “To My Family…My Life” and “My Life Legacy” which I designed as tools for seniors to record their insights, values, experiences and faith for the benefit of oncoming generations.

-Following the seven lonely, challenging years on my own, Morgan Sharp emerged as God’s answer to many prayers, dreams and desires.
-With five children, fifteen grandchildren and two great-grandchildren between us, we’re moving ahead into God’s exciting intentions for our lives together.
+Following the seven lonely, challenging years on my own, Morgan Sharp emerged as God’s answer to many prayers, dreams and desires and we enjoyed almost seven wonderful years together.
+When he passed in Mexico of Covid, I was, once again, alone.

-I’ve come full circle, once again living in a comfortable home by the water.
 I’m still the child on the dock, but the ripples have gone and I see more clearly now.
+Thankfully, my reflection mirrors a smile of gratitude and joy.